flutter/cocoon/dashboard/README.md

 We ship debug mode as it makes it easy to debug issues in production.

 In the Play Console for dashboards@flutter.dev, upload the new app.aab output.

+### Crashlytics

+Visit http://firebase/project/flutter-dashboard to get a list of recent crashes.